A few years ago, a dental newsletter published what seemed like an unusual story. A boy snagged his teeth on a basketball net while doing a slam-dunk.

 A freakish accident?
 Not quite.
 After the article appeared, nearly 40 dentists wrote in with their own stories.
 They all told of would-be Michael Jordans who sacrificed their front teeth in pursuit of the perfect dunk.

-In older children and adults, sports injuries are common.
-Dentists estimate that between 13% and 39% of dental injuries occur while playing sports.
+Sports injuries are common in children and adults.
+In fact, dentists estimate that between 13% and 39% of dental injuries occur while playing sports.

 About 80% of all dental injuries affect at least one of the front teeth.
 Damage to the tongue or cheek is common, too.

 Even if a tooth has been knocked out, it often can be saved if you get to a dentist quickly enough.
 Minor chips and cracks can be repaired.
 Dentists use tooth-colored materials that are nearly as strong as the original tooth.
 However, even “minor” injuries can cause serious and costly damage.
-If you enjoy sports or other high-risk activities, protect yourself.
-The use of mouth guards among football players, for example, is believed to prevent about 200,000 mouth injuries a year.
+If you enjoy sports or other high-risk activities, you need to take measures to protect yourself.
+The use of mouth guards among football players, for example, is believed to prevent about 200,000 mouth injuries a year!